 B. Looking Across.

 - Landmarks.
 Landmarks work great when one is close to shore.
-One can do line of bearings to multiple landmarks, and then by doing lines of bearing over time, one can also figure out one’s real direction that one is heading.
-One can also add running LOPs in determining Approximate idea of one’s location. (not likely to be that helpful if one is totally lost) is still needed to link to landmarks to places on a chart.
+One can do line of bearings to multiple landmarks, and triangulate one’s position.
+Doing this multiple times over time gives a heading.
+To do this, one must have an approximate idea of one’s location. (not likely to be that helpful if one is totally lost).
+Otherwise it is unlikely one can match up landmarks to places on a chart.

 - Radio frequency.
 When one is too far out to sea for visual landmarks, radio beacons can be used for triangulation.
-Additionally, Loran-C, and Omega are (or at least were… I have been away from the Navy for a long time) available for triangulation.
+Loran-C, and Omega could also be used.
+Further, radar can be used to pick up certain types of landmarks regardless of visibility.

 - Magnetic.
-Magnetic compasses point to the magnetic north (or south) that can, if you know about where you are, can give a pretty good approximation of true north.
+Magnetic compasses point to the magnetic north that can, if you know about where you are, give a pretty good approximation of true north.

 C. Looking Up